Aliases for HK1 Gene

 External Ids for HK1 Gene

 Hexokinases phosphorylate glucose to produce glucose-6-phosphate, the first step in most glucose metabolism pathways.
 This gene encodes a ubiquitous form of hexokinase which localizes to the outer membrane of mitochondria.
 Mutations in this gene have been associated with hemolytic anemia due to hexokinase deficiency.
 Alternative splicing of this gene results in several transcript variants which encode different isoforms, some of which are tissue-specific. [provided by RefSeq, Apr 2016]

 GeneCards Summary for HK1 Gene

 HK1 (Hexokinase 1) is a Protein Coding gene.
-Diseases associated with HK1 include hemolytic anemia due to hexokinase deficiency and neuropathy, hereditary motor and sensory, russe type.
-Among its related pathways are Amino sugar and nucleotide sugar metabolism and Galactose metabolism.
+Diseases associated with HK1 include Hemolytic Anemia Due To Hexokinase Deficiency and Neuropathy, Hereditary Motor And Sensory, Russe Type.
+Among its related pathways are Citrate cycle (TCA cycle) and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include phosphotransferase activity, alcohol group as acceptor and glucokinase activity.
 An important paralog of this gene is HK2.